IndigoDomotics/rachio-indigo/README.md

+**Warning as of February 27th, 2018**  - Rachio has apparently started throttling API requests which causes the plugin to fail.
+Unfortunately, they haven't published anything concerning what the throttle limitations, what API calls trigger them, or how to recover once a trigger point has been crossed.
+So, at this time, we can't recommend that you rely on this plugin to control your sprinkler.
+Until we can solve this issue, we recommend that if you already have a Rachio controller that you use their built-in scheduling.
+If you don't have one and are interested in controlling it from Indigo, I'd recommend waiting to purchase until we can sort these issues out.
+You can monitor our progress by watching [the end of this thread](http://forums.indigodomo.com/viewtopic.php?p=155627#p155627).

 ## About the Rachio Sprinkler plugin

 This [Indigo](http://www.indigodomo.com/) plugin integrates [Rachio Sprinkler controllers](http://rachio.com) as standard [Indigo sprinkler devices](http://www.indigodomo.com/docs/overview#sprinkler_controls).
 Any Rachio device that is supported by [v1 of their API](https://rachio.readme.io/v1.0/docs) should work.